3.9 C

 – Uncover History and Splendor in Stockholm's Historic German Church

-Situated in the center of Gamla Stan, the Old Town of Stockholm, Sweden, the German Church—also called St. Gertrude’s Church or Tyska Kyrkan in Swedish—is a historic treasure.
-This amazing 17th-century church was first constructed for Stockholm’s German-speaking community, specifically catering to the German merchants and citizens of the city.
+Situated in the center of Gamla Stan, the Old Town of Stockholm, the German Church—also called St. Gertrude’s Church or Tyska Kyrkan in Swedish—is a historic treasure.
+First built for Stockholm’s German-speaking community, this amazing 17th-century church specifically catered to the German merchants and citizens of the city.

 Architectural highlights